On Feb. 22 in Las Vegas, lineal heavyweight champ Tyson Fury beat Deontay Wilder to claim the WBC belt.

-The winner sets himself up for a potential showdown with unified heavyweight titleholder Anthony Joshua, who has the IBF, WBA (Super) and WBO belts in his grasp.
-If that showdown were to happen, it would crown an undisputed champion in the heavyweight ranks.
+Boxing fans are hoping for a showdown in 2021 between Fury and unified heavyweight titleholder Anthony Joshua, who has the IBF, WBA (Super) and WBO belts in his grasp.
+If that fight were to happen, it would crown an undisputed champion in the heavyweight ranks.

 Putting all of those titles and terms together certainly can be a mouthful.
 What do they all mean, and what is the purpose of them all?
 The guide below explains all the boxing hardware and phrases associated with them.